theblackjabgroup/Product-Badges-DEV/README.md

 To create DB, go to digital ocean and create mysql db

+before you deploy to digital ocean, delete migration folder and dev sql lite

 url comes from dig ocean -? db -> connectiond etails -> top right drop down -> connection string

 curl -4 ifconfig.me

- -- in order to get ip
+to connect frm local terminal to go db in DO and drop down to flags -- in order to get ip

 allow ip in digital ocean